Nomad Rifleman client achieves a 3731 Yard Record Shot in Wyoming in July 2020!

 After waiting eight seconds after “bang” we didn’t see any dust kick up as we had in the previous 20+ shots.
 Instead, we saw the red light of our hit indicator light up.
 He had done it, his journey to two miles had been a success.
-Mr. and I, Scott, Momo & Tony all cheered at the surreal moment.
+Mr. X and I, Scott, Momo & Tony all cheered at the surreal moment.
 Mr. had done it!

 My estimates are that only a few thousand people have ever hit a sub two-moa target at one mile.
 I estimate that fewer than a thousand people have ever hit 2,000 yards, fewer than 500 people 2,500 yards, and probably fewer than 100 have made a two-mile hit.
-We were thrilled to help Mr. do just that on July 7, 2020 in Western Wyoming less than an hour from Pinedale, Wyoming.
+We were thrilled to help Mr. X do just that on July 7, 2020 in Western Wyoming less than an hour from Pinedale, Wyoming.

-We first met Mr. in 2019 when he joined us for an extreme long range experience.
+We first met Mr. X in 2019 when he joined us for an extreme long range experience.
 On that day, he achieved a 1,790 yard hit with a 6.5 Creedmoor and a .308 Winchester.
 He achieved a 2,175 yard hit with a 7mm Rem Mag custom built by Chuck at Mac’s Gunworks.
 He contacted us that winter ask said, “I want to get to two, 2.5 or three miles in 2020.”
 I explained that he was off his rocker, as best an old man from Wyoming could politely tell a successful businessman.
 I told him that his probabilities were 5% for a two mile hit, and under 1% for 2.5 and three miles.
 Mr. asked that we move forward with a customized ELR-3 extreme long range shooting experience.
 We did.

 We turned to Chuck for a custom build, and decided that we would go the .375 route instead of .408 or .416.
 Unfortunately, the soonest he could get the parts and pieces needed to build a three mile .375 Cheytac would be past the target date we had arranged to meet Mr. in another western state.
 Scott had done research and met with the owner of Cadex at Shot Show.
 We decided that our best course of action at the 11th hour was to buys a stock CDX Shadow chambered in .375 Cheytac.
 With a 1:10 twist rate, we knew we would be limited in bullet weight, however when we considered our time constraints, it was our best option.
 In extended long range shooting, one generally does best with a long, skinny and heavy bullet.
+Getting through the trans-sonic range changes things a bit though.

 Meanwhile, we spoke with one of the world’s best custom ammunition manufacturers, Jake.
 Jake owns Unknown Munitions in Post Falls Idaho, and has a great reputation in the ELR and precision rifle world.
 As soon as our new Cadex arrived, we took a quick look at it, wiped our drool off of it and shipped it to Jake.
 When he returned it, he had worked up an excellent load, at least in my opinion.
 His picture of a one-inch group at 400 yards helped me form this opinion.